Why You Should Sleep Train Your Baby and How to Do It

 • Establish a bedtime routine.
 Supper, bath, brushing teeth (if they have any), story time, prayers, bed-time.
 Do the same thing every single night.
 Babies learn by repetition and they soon learn to know what to expect next.

-Now that you have that down, it’s time to put your baby to bed.
-Awake.
-(Gulp!)
 For little babies you focus on drowsy but awake.
 After 6 months make sure your baby is ready to sleep but still awake.
 This allows your baby to do all the work of getting from sleepy to sleeping all by himself.

 The Bible reminds us that crying isn’t necessarily a bad thing.

 “Chasten (discipline) thy son while there is hope, and let not thy soul spare for his crying.”
-Proverbs 19:15
+Proverbs 19:18

 Here are four sleep training options for you to consider:

-Pick Up/Put Down Pretty self-explanatory.
+Pretty self-explanatory.
 You put your baby down and walk out the room.
 Wait a few minutes (you decide how long) and then go in and pick your baby up, comfort her and calm her and then put her back down.
 Do this at regular intervals, extending the time between each pick up.

 Chair Method or Fading

 You sit in the room with your baby while he is in his crib.
-No pick ups.
+No pick-ups.
 Your presence is a reassurance that you are there.
 (Sounds like torture for the parent…)

 Controlled Comforting or Ferber method